skoobasteeve/rayagainstthemachine.net/_posts/2020-10-23-nextcloud-photos.md

    Similar to the previous command but applies `datetimeoriginal` to the filename.
 The `-d` flag specifies how the date and time data are laid out in the new filename.

 ### Test the script

+**Warning:** If you're choosing to run the **server** script, keep in mind that the final files:scan command can take a long time to complete depending on the amount of photos and speed of your instance.
+It's best to run it during a scheduled maintenance window.
+{: .notice--warning}

 Let's test this simple script on a directory of photos.